anteac/Francis/README.md

 ### User

-* Authenticate using Plex's OAuth2 (Plex and Ombi usernames must match)
 * Request a movie or TV Show (choosing a specific season is possible)
 * Get a notification when a request is approved/denied/available
 * Get remaining available storage